 Put the seat back into the chassis and bolt it into the side mounts.
 Make sure you use the right lengths of bolts and the right number of washers for your kart’s specifications.

 7. Fasten The Bottom Part Of The Seat

 Also ensure that it’s not too far up as this will affect the handling of your kart.
-Once you’ve found your angle, use plastic spacers under the seat to keep your seat at the right angle.
+Once you’ve found your ideal position, use plastic spacers under the seat to keep your seat at this angle.

 8. Mark And Drill Spots For The Bottom Seat Mounts

-Use the marker to mark your spots for the bottom seat mounts and drill the holes where you have marked the spots.
+Use a marker to mark your spots for the bottom seat mounts and drill the holes where you have marked the spots.

 9. Bolt The Bottom Of Your Seat Into The Chassis Mounts